Teamwork/node-auto-launch/README.md

 ---

-Launch node-webkit apps at login (mac & windows)
+Launch node-webkit apps at login (Mac, Windows and Linux)

 ## Installation